kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### How is the SIP request retransmission handled?

-:page_with_curl: The next snippet is detecting retransmissions:
+📃 The next snippet is detecting retransmissions:

 ``` c
     # handle retransmissions